Brmoye/nwscc/README.md

-# nwscc
+# Hands Free Work Camp
-The website I made for the CIS department
+A helper for HFWC to track student locations